By Cindy Moy Carr, founder of mySysters

 The most effective way to protect your vision is to be proactive.

 A yearly eye exam is required to detect any eye disorders early, allowing for simple treatment and the preservation of your vision.

-My glaucoma is currently managed with prescription eye drops that make my eyes red and itchy.
+My glaucoma, diagnosed at a yearly check-up when I was in my late 40s, is currently managed with prescription eye drops that make my eyes red and itchy.